muhammadMilon/CSE-150/README.md

 ## Learning Outcomes

-<u>1. **Fundamental Programming Concepts:**</u> Gain a deeper understanding and application of fundamental programming concepts in a real-world project setting.
+1. **Fundamental Programming Concepts:** Gain a deeper understanding and application of fundamental programming concepts in a real-world project setting.
 2. **Problem-Solving Skills:** Develop problem-solving skills through the challenges of game development, including handling user input and designing game mechanics.
 3. **User Input Handling and Game Mechanics:** Acquire experience in handling user input and implementing core game mechanics for an interactive and engaging user experience.
 4. **Algorithm Implementation:** Implement basic algorithms for collision detection and score tracking, enhancing algorithmic thinking skills.